AnkitaKurade/Virtual-Makeup-Try-On/README.md

 ## 🔖 Project Title: Virtual Dressing Room in Online Shopping Applications

-This repository contains the implementation of my **6th semester mini project**:
+This repository contains the implementation of our **6th semester mini project**:
 A **Virtual Dressing Room** that provides an **immersive online shopping experience** by allowing users to virtually try on beauty and fashion products.

 ---